Honeymoon (Lana Del Rey album): Music and lyrics

-Musically, Honeymoon has been variously described as a retro-styled work of "grand, cinematic baroque pop", "elegantly melancholy dream pop", and a return to "the cinematic trip hop" of Del Rey's debut album Born to Die and incorporates elements of trap, blues, downtempo pop, and jazz.
+Musically, Honeymoon has been variously described as a retro-styled work of "grand, cinematic baroque pop", "elegantly melancholy dream pop", "haunted jazz" and a return to "the cinematic trip hop" of Del Rey's debut album Born to Die, while also incorporating elements of trap, blues and downtempo pop.
 The album's production was noted as containing sighs, whispers, subtly layered vocals, melodies that lazily unwind, decaying synths, echoing guitar lines, strings, hazes and restrained drum patterns.
 Built over chopped-and-screwed samples, hints of jazz and Morricone-like soundscapes, Honeymoon has been characterized as Del Rey's most sophisticated album.
 According to Nick Levine of Time Out, Honeymoon was seen as a departure from the "grungy" tones of Ultraviolence opting for a "glossier" production, which was characterized as containing swirls of cinematic strings, twangy guitars and exquisitely miserable melodies.
 Andy Gill of The Independent noted Del Rey's vocals as being "multi-layered cooing", airy and ethereal.
 Gill continued in-depth to say:

 Honeymoon finds Del Rey reverting, after the more atomised, individual characters of last year's Ultraviolence, to a composite persona closer to the dissolute subject of her Born to Die debut.
 Not only does her vocal delivery remain the same throughout, but also its protagonist's "voice"; while the emotional impact of what might sometimes be traumatic developments seems somehow damped, as if experienced through a narcotised haze.
 Happy or sad, angry or apologetic, dominant or submissive, it's apparently all the same to Del Rey, who floats through these songs with a weird indifference.

 Lyrically, Honeymoon features content that touches upon tortured romance, bitterness, lust and violence.
 It also features lyrical content involving eroticism, drugs, mythology, and "the American soul".